swillits/AGScopeBar/README.md

 which contains a collection of AGScopeBarGroups.
 Each group contains a collection of AGScopeBarItems which are the buttons and popups in the bar.
-Properties on all three classes allow you to tweak appearance, selection behavior, behavior during resizing,
+Properties on all three classes allow you to tweak appearance, selection behavior, behavior during resizing, enable/disable individual items and groups, or enable/disable the entire bar at once.

 Button selection (clicks and on/off) are funelled through the single delegate method: